Ketotifen: Increased appetite and weight gain

-The underlying mechanisms of why ketotifen (similarly to other antihistamine drugs such as astemizole, azelastine) may increase appetite and lead to weight gain in some people, are not fully understood.
+The underlying mechanisms of why ketotifen (similarly to other antihistamine drugs such as astemizole and azelastine) may increase appetite and lead to weight gain in some people are not fully understood.

 Different studies have shown conflicting results about the amount of weight gain caused by ketotifen.
 In one study (postmarketing surveillance), it was found that around 1 to 2 out of every 100 people who took the drug experienced weight gain, with adults gaining about 1 kg and children over the age of one gaining 2.8–3.3 kg.
 However, in another study, adults gained a higher amount of weight: 5.0–5.4 kg.

 Ketotifen exhibits a chemical resemblance to pizotifen, a substance known for its appetite-stimulating properties.
 One proposed mechanism of the increase in appetite involves the inhibitory effect of ketotifen on the production of TNF-α, which is a cytokine that plays a role in regulating energy metabolism.
 TNF-α can act directly on adipocytes (fat cells) to regulate the release of leptin.
 Leptin is a hormone produced by adipose tissue and acts as a satiety signal by binding to receptors in the hypothalamus, where it inhibits appetite.
 By reducing TNF-α production, ketotifen may lead to decreased leptin levels, reducing appetite control inhibition.
-Furthermore, ketotifen's influence on serotonin regulation could be involved in central serotonin disinhibition.
-Serotonin is known to have suppressant effects on appetite.
-It is suggested that ketotifen might cause a decrease in serotonin levels due to this regulatory influence.
-As a result, the decrease in serotonin function may lead to increased food intake tendencies and heightened appetite.
-Still, these potential mechanisms have been hypothesized based on limited evidence.
-Studies on mice suggest that caffeine or citrus aurantifolia oil may prevent weight-gain induced by ketotifen, but, this has not been confirmed on human subjects.
+Additionally, ketotifen's influence on serotonin regulation may contribute to central serotonin disinhibition.
+Serotonin has suppressant effects on appetite, and ketotifen may decrease serotonin levels, leading to increased food intake and heightened appetite.
+These proposed mechanisms are based on limited evidence.
+Studies on mice suggest that caffeine or citrus aurantifolia oil may prevent weight gain induced by ketotifen, but this has not been confirmed in human subjects.

 Irritable bowel syndrome

-Ketotifen is being studied in context of a possible link between abnormalities in intestinal mast cells and irritable bowel syndrome, but there are no solid results yet.
+Ketotifen is being studied in the context of a possible link between abnormalities in intestinal mast cells and irritable bowel syndrome, but there are no solid results yet.